Monday, 12 March 2012

 In the evening we sat in front of a sparking fire and witnessed the waning minutes of daylight, I removed the note pad and pen from my pocket and started writing.

 "Making notes."
-I answered.

-"I can see that but for what?" he asked.
+"I can see that but what for?"

 "When I get back to Vancouver I’m going to write to Phi Bang and tell her about this adventure!"
 I stated, and probably sounding as if I was making a vow.

-"I did, but how can anyone just suddenly stop thinking about someone special?"
-I asked, not really looking for an answer, and then added, "Some people may be able to do it, but I can't."
+"How can anyone just stop thinking about someone special?" asking, but not looking for an answer, "Some people may be able to do it, but I can't."

 I folded the note pad and returned it to my pocket.
 For a while I stared at the flames, kept throwing twigs into the fire and pondered.
 Yes, I came here to fight off depression but coming here did not mean that I was going to stop thinking about Phi Bang.
 No. I did not know whether or not she was still in Saigon or if she had returned to Tay Ninh.
 According to news reports that had leaked out, things were far different in Vietnam.